 As soon as the cold season approaches, winter sports enthusiasts look forward to hurtling down the freshly snow-covered slopes.
-But before the time comes, luggage and equipment for fun in the snow must first be safely stowed away for the journey.
-When packing for a skiing holiday, two things are particularly important: the equipment must be packed in such a way that it is not damaged (but also that nothing is damaged) and it must be ensured that the equipment does not pose a risk of accident.
+But before setting off, your luggage and equipment for fun in the snow must first be safely stowed away for the journey.
+When packing for a skiing holiday, two things are particularly important: the equipment must be packed in such a way that it is neither damaged nor causing damage to other things and you must ensure that the equipment is positioned such that it will not cause an accident during transport.
 The latter mainly applies to transporting ski equipment in the car.
 SnowTrex shows you how to do this comfortably and as safely as possible when travelling to the ski resort.

-If you are flying on a skiing holiday, you should clarify in advance with the airline what regulations apply to transporting ski equipment in your luggage.
+If you are flying on a ski holiday, you should clarify in advance with the airline what regulations apply to transporting ski equipment in your luggage.
 Many major airlines, such as Lufthansa, treat ski luggage as checked baggage.
 This means that you do not have to pay an extra charge for your sports equipment.
 In addition to the free baggage allowance, Lufthansa also allows ski equipment to be carried free of charge on most flights.
 Exceptions are flights from and to Central America.
-This currently applies to all fares except the Economy Class Light fare (as at 28 March 2018).
+This currently applies to all fares except the Economy Class Light fare (as of 28/03/2018).

 Airlines that operate with smaller aircraft or low-cost airlines such as Ryanair, however, charge an additional fee for ski luggage.
 It is advisable to ask the airline you have booked in advance how much the transport will cost and what requirements must be met.